doplab/soar-tp/week11/README.md

 Now, we can add the additional methods and mention their role through annotations

 >The Web Socket Endpoint represents an object that can handle websocket conversations.
-Developers may extend this class in order to implement a programmatic websocket endpoint.
+Developers may extend this class in order to implement a programmatic WebSocket endpoint.
 The Endpoint class holds lifecycle methods that may be overridden to intercept websocket open, error and close events.
 > https://docs.oracle.com/javaee/7/api/javax/websocket/Endpoint.html

 The required annotations for our project are the following:
-- @serverEndpoint: This class level annotation declares that the class it decorates is a web socket endpoint that will be deployed and made available in the URI-space of a web socket server.
+- @serverEndpoint: This class level annotation declares that the class it decorates is a WebSocket endpoint that will be deployed and made available in the URI-space of a WebSocket server.
 The annotation allows the developer to define the URL (or URI template) which this endpoint will be published, and other important properties of the endpoint to the websocket runtime, such as the encoders it uses to send messages.

 - @OnOpen: is used to annotate a method which will be called after WebSocket connection in opened.
 The method linked to this annotation takes two parameters:
   - Session: the session that has just been activated